2023 Best Criminology Schools in Pennsylvania

 Full Criminology at Lebanon Valley College Report

-Indiana University of Pennsylvania - Main Campus did quite well in this year’s ranking of the best schools for criminology students.
-It came in at #10 on the list.
-Located in the distant town of Indiana, IUP is a public school with a medium-sized student population.
+Indiana University of Pennsylvania - Main Campus ranked #10 on this year’s Best Criminology Schools in Pennsylvania list.
+Located in the town of Indiana, IUP is a public college with a medium-sized student population.

 On average, criminology graduates from IUP take out $27,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $305, assuming that the borrower is on a 10-year repayment plan.

-Explore all the Best Criminology Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Criminology Schools in the Middle Atlantic Area or other specific states within that region.

 One of 12 majors within the area of study, criminology has other similar majors worth exploring.